 You can exercise any of their rights by contacting us at the details below.
 You can find more information concerning the above rights on the Information Commissioner’s website at www.ico.org.uk.

-This policy was last updated on 25th May 2018 to reflect the provisions of the General Data Protection Regulation and the Data Protection Act 2018.
+This policy was last updated on 1 May 2019.
 We may update this policy from time to time by updating the version on our website at www.kuits.com/privacy-policy.

 It is important that the personal data we hold about you is accurate and up to date and so please keep us informed of any changes to your personal data during our relationship with you.